RogerGrippo/-Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 # Tidy data set description

-### The variables in the tidy dataTidy data contains 180 rows and 68 columns.
+### The variables in the tidy data
+Tidy data contains 180 rows and 68 columns.
 Each row has averaged variables for each subject and each activity.

 ### Only all the variables estimated from mean and standard deviation in the tidy set were kept.
+* mean(): Mean value
-* mean(): Mean value* std(): Standard deviation
+* std(): Standard deviation

 ### The data were averaged based on subject and activity group.